Home Page

 Pickert rejected this as “nonsense,” insisting that a breakout was the only solution.
 His flak forces could help considerably, he added.
 He had numerous heavy batteries for covering fire, and his men could carry his 20 mm flak guns (160 of them) and their ammunition across the steppes.
 “No,” Schmidt concluded, “the army has been ordered to stand fast at Stalingrad.
 As a result, we shall form hedgehog defenses and expect supplies from the air.”
 The flak commander, who apparently had no knowledge of Fiebig's previous debate with the army on the matter, was flabbergasted.
 “Supply an entire army from the air?—absolutely impossible!
 It simply cannot be done, especially in this weather.”
 Despite repeatedly pleading with the Sixth Army to break out and explaining at length the reasons why the Luftwaffe could not keep it supplied, Pickert was unable to persuade the army.
 Paulus had remained silent throughout the discussion, but finally told the airman the two most important things in his mind: that Hitler had ordered him to stand fast, and that a breakout attempt with the means available would probably only end in disaster.
 Schmidt remained adamant about the airlift.
 “It simply has to be done,” he stated, adding that his men would do their bit to cut down the supply level by eating the thousands of horses within the pocket.
 21

 Thus, Luftwaffe commanders in the field were unanimous both in their belief that the air force could not supply the entire Sixth Army and in their condemnation of the idea to local army commanders and to the High Command itself.
 They eventually made several converts, most notably Zeitzler (as will soon be shown) and Generaloberst von Weichs, commander of Army Group B. The latter had listened carefully to von Richthofen's arguments.
-Persuaded, he sent a teletyped message to the High Command on 22 November.22 The prompt withdrawal of Sixth Army was essential, he said, especially because “the supply by air of the twenty divisions that constitute this army is not possible.
+Persuaded, he sent a teletyped message to the High Command on 22 November.
+22 The prompt withdrawal of Sixth Army was essential, he said, especially because “the supply by air of the twenty divisions that constitute this army is not possible.
 With the air transport available, and in favorable weather conditions, it is possible to carry in only one--tenth of their essential daily requirements.”
 Von Weichs added that although a breakout would “entail heavy losses, especially in materiel,” it was the only viable option and would, if successful, “result in favorable developments in the situation as a whole.”

 Several of the army corps commanders bottled up in Stalingrad also agreed that the war was over for them if the High Command refused a breakout and ordered an airlift.
-On 22 November, while Pickert was battling Paulus and Schmidt in Nizhne--Chirskaya, a meeting between corps commanders took place at Gumrak, within the pocket.23 Acting on his own initiative, Walther von Seydlitz, commander of LI Army Corps, summoned the other corps commanders—Generals Erwin Jaenicke of IV Army Corps, Walter Heitz of IV Army Corps, Karl Strecker of XI Army Corps, and Hans Hube of XIV Panzer Corps—to discuss the situation.
+On 22 November, while Pickert was battling Paulus and Schmidt in Nizhne--Chirskaya, a meeting between corps commanders took place at Gumrak, within the pocket.
+23 Acting on his own initiative, Walther von Seydlitz, commander of LI Army Corps, summoned the other corps commanders—Generals Erwin Jaenicke of IV Army Corps, Walter Heitz of IV Army Corps, Karl Strecker of XI Army Corps, and Hans Hube of XIV Panzer Corps—to discuss the situation.
 They all agreed that they must gather all their strength for an attempt to break through the encirclement.
 They scheduled their attack for the 25th and, in agreement with von Weichs (but not with Paulus, who had no knowledge of their plans at that stage), began regrouping for the operation.

 However, Paulus—like his chief of staff—was apparently not persuaded by the airmen's warnings.
 He vacillated throughout the 22d and 23d, afraid to contradict Hitler's order to stand fast even though he knew his opportunities for a successful breakout were disappearing with every passing hour.
 On the 22d, he did request “freedom of decision in the event of failure to construct southern defensive positions.”
 Yet, totally ignoring von Richthofen's, Fiebig's, and Pickert's logical arguments against an airlift, he stated that as long as he could close his exposed southern front “and receive ample airborne supplies,” he intended to hold the area still in his possession.
 24 Next evening, in response to Hitler's fresh order to construct all--around defensive positions and await relief from outside, the general replied with another teletype message.
 This time he did allude to mounting opposition to the proposed airlift, but said only that “timely and adequate supply has been ruled out.”
 25 His army must break through the encirclement to the southwest, he stated, because it was now suffering acute fuel and ammunition shortages and increasing enemy attacks against certain sectors.
 As the army could not hold out for long, he again requested “freedom of decision.”
 His five corps commanders, he added, shared his views on the situation.

 Hitler's ears were now deaf to such pleas.
 His mind was firmly made up.
-After arriving back at his East Prussian headquarters on the 23d, he replied to Paulus by radio in the early hours of the 24th.
+After arriving back at his East Prussian headquarters on the 23rd, he replied to Paulus by radio in the early hours of the 24th.
 Sixth Army (which he now designated “Fortress Stalingrad”) would stay and defend itself vigorously.
-“Air supply by a hundred more Junkers is getting under way,” he said, trying to reassure the frantic army commander .26 By now, Hitler's notion of an airlift operation had changed considerably since Jeschonnek had first assured him that Sixth Army could be supplied by air.
+“Air supply by a hundred more Junkers is getting under way,” he said, trying to reassure the frantic army commander.
+26 By now, Hitler's notion of an airlift operation had changed considerably since Jeschonnek had first assured him that Sixth Army could be supplied by air.
 He had then described the army's encirclement as temporary, and Jeschonnek had made his rash assurance with that in mind.
-Now he clearly envisaged a Demyansk--style airlift, only even larger and longer lasting.
-“Sixth Army will stay where it is,” he yelled at Zeitzler in the evening of the 23d, according to the latter's postwar account.
+Now he clearly envisaged a Demyansk-style airlift, only even larger and longer lasting.
+“Sixth Army will stay where it is,” he yelled at Zeitzler in the evening of the 23rd, according to the latter's postwar account.
 “It is the garrison of a fortress, and the duty of fortress troops is to withstand sieges.
 If necessary they will hold out all winter, and I shall relieve them by a spring offensive.”
 27

 The firmness of Hitler's conviction that the “fortress” should stand fast and that the Luftwaffe could keep it adequately supplied had grown considerably in the two days since Jeschonnek had first mentioned it.
 One of the main reasons for his increased conviction was the almost unanimous support for the decision expressed by those around him.
 At Berchtesgaden, and during his long train journey to East Prussia on the 23rd, Hitler had no contact—personal or telegraphic—with the army and air force commanders at the front.
-During that critical decision--making period, he did not speak to von Richthofen, Fiebig, or Pickert, whose air forces would have to carry out the massive supply operation and who were now frantically warning almost everyone else that they lacked the means to sustain Sixth Army.
+During that critical decision-making period, he did not speak to von Richthofen, Fiebig, or Pickert, whose air forces would have to carry out the massive supply operation and who were now frantically warning almost everyone else that they lacked the means to sustain Sixth Army.
 Nor did he communicate with von Weichs, who shared their view and advocated an immediate breakout.
 Hitler learned of their views from Zeitzler, who had finally “come around” and now defended their assessment.
 Yet, because their warnings were not delivered personally, but only passed on by the army's “overanxious” chief of staff, they carried little weight.
 Hitler merely accused Zeitzler of being too pessimistic and advised him to stop paying heed to “defeatist” commanders who couldn't see the forest for the trees.

 The military advisers accompanying Hitler—his faithful paladins, Wilhelm Keitel and Alfred Jodl, and their skeleton staffs—were in no position to make detailed assessments or offer informed advice.
 The sycophantic Keitel, who seldom expressed views contrary to Hitler's, acted true to form throughout this crucial period.
 “The Volga must be held! . . .
 Sixth Army must hold out!” he repeatedly told Hitler.
 Although Jodl was no lackey, despite the efforts of many postwar writers to paint him as one, he was still smarting from the rough treatment Hitler had dished out when he sided with Generalfeldmarschall Wilhelm List against him in September.
 He was not yet ready to receive more.
 He therefore gave Hitler far more cautious but still agreeable advice: although Sixth Army was certainly in a predicament, he argued, and its destruction looked certain if relief was not forthcoming, the vast territorial gains made during the summer campaign should not be abandoned before von Manstein's relief operation was attempted.
 In the meantime, the Luftwaffe should keep the army supplied.